-Burstall Pass is a classic hiking adventure along Smith-Dorrien Trail to lofty mountain vistas with glaciers in Kananaskis Country, Alberta, Canada.
+Burstall Pass is a classic hiking adventure along Smith-Dorrien Trail to lofty glaciated mountain vistas in Kananaskis Country, Alberta, Canada.

 View back from the top of Burstall Pass in Kananaskis Country, Alberta, Canada